netherphp/standards/README.md

 }
 ```

-You will avoid using preceeding backslashes in your main executing code to
+It is to be avoided using preceeding backslashes in your main executing code
-denote that you wish to pull from the root namespace PHP.
+to denote that we wish to pull from the root namespace PHP.
 Instead it is
-preferred that you set up your Use statements accordingly.
+preferred to set up the Use statements accordingly.

 ```php
 <?php